HyraXuna/Uber_project_Jedha_YP/README.md

 * Conclusion between the 2 models

 To the visualization of clustering, there are different maps than you can see in the directory `Graphes`.
+The data used for this project is only on 1 month, because with all the data, it is to much computation to handle for my machine and with google collab too.
+Moreover, it is enough to see a clustering trend and to imagine a generalization for later.

 ### Prerequisites